Lee15946/AWSInAction/Developer/Cloud Development Kit (CDK).md

     - Great for Docker containers in ECS/EKS
 - CDK vs SAM
     - SAM:
-        - Serverless focuesd
+        - Serverless focused
-        - Write your template decalratively in JSON or YAML
+        - Write your template decoratively in JSON or YAML
         - Great for quickly getting started with Lambda
         - Leverages CloudFormation
     - CDK: